France facing up to minimal economic growth this year

 "Since on the European level things don't seem to be going so well, we will be obliged to lower it," Fabius said of the growth target.

-Data last week showed it shrank in the final quarter of 2012.
+Data last week showed it shrank in the last quarter of last year.

 "For 2013, everyone knows we will not reach the 0.8 percent that was predicted," Hollande told a joint news conference with Greek Prime Minister Antonis Samaras.